-Responsibility is one of the foundations of Bank Zachodni WBK.
+Responsibility is one of the foundations of Bank Zachodni WBK Group.
 This is why we initiate and actively participate in CSR projects.
 In 2017, similarly as in the previous years, we focused on activities that are important for large communities and that make a lasting change in the society.
 By this, I mean investments in science and education, supporting local communities, promoting equal opportunities and social inclusion and popularizing road safety standards.
 The scale of these activities is constantly growing, reflecting our belief in the synergy of business and investments that stimulate development of a civic society.

-In 2017, Bank Zachodni WBK engaged, amongst others, in the following social projects: Jak Jeździsz (How's Your Driving), Santander Orchestra, Santander Universidades, Obsługa bez barier (Barrier-Free Banking).
-Bank Zachodni WBK Foundation and volunteering campaigns our employees got involved in also made a lasting difference.
+In 2017, Bank Zachodni WBK Group engaged in the following social projects: Jak Jeździsz (How's Your Driving), Santander Orchestra, Santander Universidades, Obsługa bez barier (Barrier-Free Banking), Bank Zachodni WBK Foundation and volunteering campaigns under which 580 of Bank's employees made a lasting difference.